serenitylabz/phatcats/readme.md

 ```

 The above interface can be implemented to combine two objects of any type.
 For
-example, here's an implementation for the `Maybe` type (this is the same as the
+example, here's an implementation for the `Maybe` type (this gives the same
-Haskell instance):
+behavior as the Haskell instance):

 ```php
 class MaybeSemiGroup implements SemiGroup {